NamLe0609/bias-ai-report/jssb25-bias-ai-report.typ

   caption: [Source distribution of facial emotion datasets.
 North/South America, Asia and Europe make up 87.5% of all frequencies @Dataset-analysis-paper.], ) <source-composition>

+To deal with this issue, we can either choose the least biased dataset from the available ones, or aggregate multiple datasets to create a more representative one.
+The latter is more difficult, but is the best way to ensure that the model is not biased, and so we will therefore do this.

 == Ethical impact, Value Sensitive Design, and use case

-AI ethics refers to a set of values and principles that guide the responsible use of AI technologies @AI-ethics-definition, where as AI bias refers to "computer systems that systematically and unfairly discriminate against certain individuals or groups of individuals" @Bias-main-paper.
+AI ethics refers to a set of values and principles that guide the responsible use of AI technologies @AI-ethics-definition, whereas AI bias refers to "computer systems that systematically and unfairly discriminate against certain individuals or groups of individuals" @Bias-main-paper.
 Therefore that an ethical impact aims to root out any potential biases in the model, allowing for fair outcomes for all.

 To do this, we employ the use of Value Sensitive Design (VSD).
 Value in VSD refers to value, defined as "what a group of people consider important in life" @VSD-paper, hence VSD is a methodology which considers the values of both direct and indirect stakeholders in the design of technology.